Cyvernes/ActiveLearningForConnectomics/README.md

 - Some [strategy selectors](https://cyvernes.github.io/AL_Docs/strategy_selectors.html#module-strategy_selectors) are available.
 These function computes which learning or sampling strategy should be used at each moment of the learning procedure.
 Please refer to the [documentation](https://cyvernes.github.io/AL_Docs/strategy_selectors.html) to have a description of all strategy selectors natively available.

+- Some [strategies to sample the first seeds](https://cyvernes.github.io/AL_Docs/first_seeds_selector.html#module-first_seeds_selector) are available.
+They decide which points should be annotated in first.
+Please note that some of these strategies can be used to similate specific setting, they might require to access the ground truth.
+In this case, PseudoActiveLearningSAM should be used instead of ActiveLearningSAM.

 - Many tools are available.
 They are used by every module of the pipeline.
 They provide [data tools](https://cyvernes.github.io/AL_Docs/data_tools.html#module-data_tools), [Visualisation tools](https://cyvernes.github.io/AL_Docs/plot_tools.html#module-plot_tools) and [miscellaneous tools](https://cyvernes.github.io/AL_Docs/tools.html#module-tools)

 ## How to use the pipeline ?